turingschool/mod-0-project-fe/finalPrep/README.md

 What is your plan and how are you going to hold yourself to it?
 Specifically...

 - What are you going to work on?
 [Resources here](https://github.com/turingschool-examples/fe-m1-practice)
+- I am going to use galvanize to do some more practice on the things we have learned.
+I will also read more of the JavaScript and JQuery book we have been using for the project.
+Additionally, I will research questions I have and any questions that come up.
 - What days are you going to work?
+- I would like to work weekdays, in the evenings like we did with Mod 0.
 - What times on those days are you going to work?
+In the evenings, after dinner.
 - Where you going to be sitting/standing as you do this?
+In my office.
 - Where are you documenting this plan?
 Google Calendar, calendar on your wall, your journal?
+- I will put it in my Google Calendar, along with meetins with friends, and other tasks I wish to finish before starting Mod 1.
 - Do any stakeholders in your life know about this plan?
 (The answer needs to be yes by the time you answer this...)
+- Yes my boyfriend Michael, who I live with, knows about this plan.
 - What personal items/events are important to you during this time?
 How are you going to make sure those are not neglected?
 (Hint, block time on the calendar for them!)
+- It is important to me to finish moving and to get organized.
+It is also important to me to spend time with my niece and family as much as possible.
+I am also going to make sure my office is as functional as possible in order to spend most of my day here.

 ### Extensions